gokuhayda/MyShowCase/etsml/tsml/README.md

-# eTechShowCase
+# TechShowCase

-Welcome to **eTechShowCase**, a public repository showcasing my technical experiments, projects, and learning journey across various fields of technology.
+Welcome to **TechShowCase**, a public repository showcasing my technical experiments, projects, and learning journey across various fields of technology.

 ## 📌 About the Project
 This repository aims to: